Blaine, Minnesota: Government

 Blaine is in Minnesota's 6th congressional district, represented by Tom Emmer, a Republican.
-Its U.S. Senators are Amy Klobuchar and Tina Smith, both Democrats.
-Blaine is represented by Nolan West and Erin Koegel in the Minnesota House of Representatives, and Jerry Newton in the Minnesota Senate.
+Its U.S. senators are Amy Klobuchar and Tina Smith, both Democrats.
+Blaine is represented by Nolan West and Erin Koegel in the Minnesota House of Representatives and Jerry Newton in the Minnesota Senate.

 Education

-Blaine is served by three different school districts.
-The Anoka-Hennepin School District covers most of the city, from Highway 65 west to University Ave north of 99th Ave NE and the areas north of Cloud Drive, and zigzags through the Lakes neighborhood up to Main Street, where it covers everything north all the way across to Sunset, the city's eastern edge.
+Three different school districts serve Blaine.
+The Anoka-Hennepin School District covers most of the city, from Highway 65 to University Avenue north of 99th Ave NE and the areas north of Cloud Drive, and zigzags through the Lakes neighborhood up to Main Street, where it covers everything north all the way across to Sunset, the city's eastern edge.
 The Spring Lake Park School District covers nearly everything south of 99th Ave NE, the east side of Highway 65 north to where it bumps into District 11 and east to Lexington, where it bumps into the Centennial School District.
 District 12—Centennial Schools—covers east of Lexington almost up to Main Street and everything south and east of Interstate 35W.

-There are three high schools within the city: Blaine High School in the Anoka-Hennepin School District, Centennial High School in the Centennial School District, and Paladin Career and Technical High School, a public charter school.
+There are three high schools in the city: Blaine High School in the Anoka-Hennepin School District, Centennial High School in the Centennial School District, and Paladin Career and Technical High School, a public charter school.
 In addition, some Blaine students attend Spring Lake Park High School in the Spring Lake Park School District.

 Rasmussen University, a private, for-profit school offering bachelor's and associate degrees, has a location in Blaine.